Frequently Asked Questions About HCG Injections

 How do I prevent gaining the weight back after the diet is over?

 Learning your body’s response to a low-calorie diet and understanding the basic principles of this diet will help.
 Remember, this diet is not just for the quantitative loss of unwanted fat and weight.
 This diet if done properly, is designed to change your metabolism by changing your knowledge about fat loss and healthy eating habits in general.

 Legal notice and disclaimer; the United States FDA has not approved HCG for use in weight-loss treatment.
 The use of HCG for weight loss is an “off label” use which means that it is considered safe when prescribed by a licensed physician.

 DISCLAIMER: HCG has been approved by the FDA for treatment of other conditions.
 Therefore, USHCGShots.com does not guarantee any specific weight loss result.
 Information provided on this site is based on analysis of scientific studies, historical research, and results from other HCG patients.

 What are some important things to remember while on the 28-day HCG Low Calorie diet?

-- Consult your physician prior to the HCG diet.
-Some people do not respond well to a low-calorie diet and it’s critical that you fully understand this diet prior to commencing.
-If you have any questions, consult your physician, call USHCGshots.com or carefully research it on the Internet.
-For best results, be sure to keep an eye out for any extreme symptoms such as exhaustion, headaches, nausea, vomiting, or dizziness.
+Consult your physician prior to the HCG diet.
+Some people do not respond well to a low-calorie diet and it is critical that you fully understand this diet prior to commencing.
+If you have any questions, consult your physician, call ushcgshots.com or carefully research it on the Internet.
+For best results, be sure to keep an eye out for any extreme symptoms such as exhaustion, headaches, nausea, vomiting or dizziness.
 Any extreme symptoms must be discussed with a physician immediately.

-- Alcohol consumption during this HCG diet is not recommended by USHCGShots.com.
+Alcohol consumption during this HCG diet is not recommended.